mrsingleton/jour71105/lessons/data/math/percentages/01-percent.md

 ### Percent of what whole?
 News stories frequently mention *millions* this and *billions* that, so it is crucial to comprehend the difference in scale.

-In your estimation, one million is what percent of one billion?
+In your estimation, one million `1m` is what percent of one billion `1b`?

 - 10%
 - 1%